McKinney’s Rich History

 McKinney has a unique, rich and diverse spirit in part because of the history that shaped it.
 Over the years, city leadership’s vision in preserving our history has intentionally crafted a town that offers the best of the old with a vibrant present and a very promising future.

 McKinney’s history includes many stories about the people who lived here, the work they did and the places they called home.
 This page offers a short overview of our beginnings.
-There are many additional resources available through the McKinney Public Library, and our resource list offers some suggestions.
+There are many additional resources available through the McKinney Public Library, and our Office of Historic Preservation offers some suggestions.
 We encourage you to research and learn more about the history that makes McKinney truly unique by nature.

 The area we now call Collin County was originally settled by pioneers offered free land by colonizers like William S. Peters and associates.
 Colonizers were hired by the state of Texas to introduce settlers into this area, which at first was called Peter’s Colony.
 The offer usually included up to 640 acres of land, a gun and help building a cabin.
 The Peter’s Colony settlers came in 1841.